ucritair/ucritair-firmware/zephyrapp/game/README.md

 ## Application
 `build.sh` builds the game for desktop.
 It also calls the asset generation scripts if asset files are not found where they are expected, but it does not rebuild the atlas.
-`embedbuild.sh` builds the game for embedded, and does not call asset generation scripts but does rebuild the atlas.
+`embedbuild.sh` builds the game for embedded, and rebuilds the atlas in addition to running the asset generation step.
 This is clearly insane.
 An overhaul is coming soon.
 ## Flashing
 `flash.py` polls for flash-able devices and automatically starts a flashing process for each found.